 How to Cook Pasta In 3 Simple Steps Recipe

 Bottom-up cooking is the basis for any great meal.
 In this article you will learn the basics of how to cook spaghetti pasta – but this process can be applied to any pasta recipe.
 This simple step is the foundation to any other more elaborate pasta recipe and the good news is it is very easy!
-When learning how to cook pasta spaghetti is a classic that goes with anything, can be used as a main course, as a side or can be enjoyed with parmesan as its own meal.
+When learning how to cook pasta spaghetti is a classic that goes with anything, can be used as a main course, as a side or can be enjoyed with grated parmesan cheese, fresh basil pesto, with marinara sauce or as a side paired with a protein.

 How to Cook Pasta in 3 Simple Steps Instructions: